-- Reclassification of insurance receivables \$(28,628k).
-Premium debt that is due after the balance sheet date (being the third instalment of poolable premium that is due 9 months after the year-end) is included as a debtor balance in the GAAP balance sheet but forms part of the claims provision on the Solvency II balance sheet. - Any prudence in the GAAP reserves is removed to arrive at a 'best estimate' \$(151k).
-At the year-end, any potential case reserve redundancy not taken credit for in the GAAP reserves is removed. - An explicit additional allowance is made for events not in data (ENIDs): large events that have not happened in the past (so are not in the basic reserves) but might happen in the future \$147k.
+- Reclassification of insurance receivables \$(30.2m).
+Premium debt that is due after the balance sheet date (being the third instalment of poolable premium that is due 9 months after the year-end) is included as a debtor balance in the GAAP balance sheet but forms part of the claims provision on the Solvency II balance sheet. - Any prudence in the GAAP reserves is removed to arrive at a 'best estimate' \$(0.2m).
+At the yearend, any potential case reserve redundancy not taken credit for in the GAAP reserves is removed. - An explicit additional allowance is made for events not in data (ENIDs): large events that have not happened in the past (so are not in the basic reserves) but might happen in the future \$0.3m.
 An ENID loading of 2% is used for past claims, broadly calculated as one event in 15 years of a size that causes a 30% deterioration of reserves approximately the size of the deterioration experienced by Standard Club due to asbestos claims in 1978-1980, when asbestos was first identified as a reserving issue.

-- An allowance is made for the expenses, both external and internal, of settling the claims \$122k.
-A claims handling expense (CHE) allowance is already included in the GAAP reserves, however the methodology for calculating this allowance differs under Solvency II, because it allows for activities of administration, training, management etc. in addition to pure claims settlement activity. - An allowance is made for reinsurance bad debt \$62k.
-The managers use the credit ratings of Standard Ireland's reinsurers and default rates published by S&P to estimate the cost of reinsurer defaults over the future lifetime of the claims. - Time value of money on claims provisions \$28k.
-Under Solvency II discounting is applied to all cashflows for all classes of business. - 'Premiums provisions' are added, on the same basis, for premiums, claims and expenses in respect of future exposures that Standard Ireland has already agreed to underwrite \$1,482k.
-An ENID loading of 2% is used for premium provisions, broadly equal to an increase in costs of 50% in crew claims that might be caused by legal or judicial changes in the most significant jurisdiction.
-Since the current policy year is expected to make an underwriting loss, the premiums provision is above zero.
-Discounting is applied using the risk free curves provided by EIOPA. - Risk margin \$3,325k.
+- An allowance is made for the expenses, both external and internal, of settling the claims \$0.2m.
+A claims handling expense (CHE) allowance is already included in the GAAP reserves, however the methodology for calculating this allowance differs under Solvency II, because it allows for activities of administration, training, management etc. in addition to pure claims settlement activity. - An allowance is made for reinsurance bad debt \$0.1m.
+The managers use the credit ratings of Standard Ireland's reinsurers and default rates published by S&P to estimate the cost of reinsurer defaults over the future lifetime of the claims. - Time value of money on claims provisions \$(0.2m).
+Under Solvency II discounting is applied to all cashflows for all classes of business. - 'Premiums provisions' are added, on the same basis, for premiums, claims and expenses in respect of future exposures that Standard Ireland has already agreed to underwrite - \$(1.2m).
+As that business is expected to return a small profit (the management costs of writing that business having already been incurred in the year to February 2021), the premium provision is a net asset.
+Discounting is applied using the risk free curves provided by EIOPA. - Risk margin \$3.9m.
 A risk margin is included to allow for the cost of funding the solvency capital required to support the business until all provisions are fully run off, as follows:

 The Solvency Capital Requirement (SCR) for premium risk is calculated as at the valuation date and is assumed to decrease in future years in proportion to the premiums still outstanding.
 The SCR charge for reserve risk is calculated as at the valuation date and is assumed to decrease in future years in proportion to the square root of the claims still outstanding.
+The SCR for counterparty default risk is calculated as at the valuation date and is assumed to decrease in future years in proportion to the square root of the claims still outstanding.
 The SCR for counterparty default risk is calculated as at the valuation date and is assumed to decrease in future years in proportion to the claims still outstanding.
 The SCR for operational risk is assumed to be 3% of the reserves outstanding at all dates.
 The risk margin is calculated as the cost of funding the SCR over the remaining lifetime of the provision liabilities assuming a cost of capital of 6% per annum.